Questions or inquires?

 What are clavos?
 Clavo is a Spanish word meaning nail, and are typically a large, decorative nailhead.
 Also referred to as door studs, rustic nail heads, decorative nails and faux bolt heads these fasteners have many decorative uses.
 Clavos or decorative nail heads are frequently used as adornments to doors, cabinets, furniture, and gates.
 These nail heads can also be applied to wood beams as faux bolt heads to create the look of large, old fashion bolt heads.
 Our clavos have a thick, sturdy nail allowing them to be used in nearly any wood application.
 This nail style makes them slightly different than furniture tacks or upholstery tacks, which have a very thin, lightweight nail.
 The clavos in Old West Iron’s hardware line are made of hand-forged iron, cast iron, solid bronze, or solid copper.
 Our designer approved, high-quality clavos are the perfect addition to any project.
 We offer many hand-painted patina finishes that are rust preventative to fit any taste or design style.
 Our colors include but are not limited to black, oil rubbed bronze, wrought iron patina, rusty metal, aged pewter, gunmetal, and raw unfinished metal.

 The commonly misused term "wrought iron" is no longer produced on a commercial scale.
 True wrought iron is a semi-fused mass of smelted iron created by heating ore in a forge with charcoal, which both expels most of the slag and welds the iron into a solid mass.
 In the 1860's wrought iron was replaced by mild steel since it was less expensive and more readily available.
 Most of today's products described as "wrought iron" are actually mild steel.
 The term "wrought" was actually used to describe the process used to create the iron, the word wrought itself meaning worked in Middle English.
+Our iron products are steel (an alloy of carbon and steel, with iron being the base metal) unless otherwise specified.
 We do offer a hand applied finish that replicated the look of the old wrought iron.